 The collapse of the Soviet Union in 1990 brought not just collapse into the economy.
 It broke the link between the regions.
-I wrote letters to my mother, who at that time still lived in the Far East and understood that at best she would receive one of them.
-I also rarely received letters from her, friends or former co-workers.
+I wrote letters to my mother, who at that time still lived in the Far East, and understood that at best she would receive one of them.
+I also rarely received letters from her, friends, or former co-workers.
 This situation helped me realize that what we have inside is what is most important.
-Although I had practically no connection with my homeland, these times helped me see and create my own homeland where I began to live through my heart . . .
+Although I had practically no connection with my homeland, these times helped me see and create my own homeland where I began to live through my heart. . . .

 Following the eldest son was born a daughter, then a younger son.
 The old house required endless repairs and I took an active part in them because the house for me is a home where everyone should be comfortable and warm.
-I learned to plaster, disassemble old stoves and much more.
+I learned to plaster, disassemble old stoves, and much more.
 The farm grew and it now had a horse, two cows, calves, a dozen sheep, pigs, and chickens.
 Next to the house was a garden and a huge plot of land of 70 acres, which, like the farm, required constant attention.
 My husband worked in forestry and his work meant an irregular working day, so many worries shifted to my shoulders.

 Everything that has been in me since my childhood, created by my mother, suddenly revealed itself in an incredible desire to share this with my children.
-I created games, toys from what was at hand, first by myself, and then with the children.
+I created games, and toys from what was at hand, first by myself, and then with the children.
 How did I have time to do this?
 I do not know . . .

 Time is an amazing dimension and we create its capacity ourselves . . .
 Step by step, our old house became warmer not only because new stoves appeared in it, but because of the many adornments in it created by the hands of all family members . . .